gr-yb/yugabyte-differential-backup/differential-backup.md

 *** -rw-r--r--  1 gr  staff   2.3K Sep 24 01:35 MANIFEST-000032
 ```

-### Second snapshot
+### Second snapshot directory

-The second snapshot copies the new '31' sst files and the files from the first snapshot are recorded in the differential backup manifest.
+The second snapshot only copies the new "000031" sst files off-cluster.
+All the other files in the directory are already off-cluster so they become entries in the manifest instead of being copied off-cluster.

 ```
 ./81b0ce71-21fc-402f-8af3-2dea4cc7a7a9: